Polymorphic Iterable Sequential Effect Systems: Introduction

 Effect systems are a well-known lightweight extension to standard type systems, which are capable of verifying an array of useful program properties with modest developer effort.
 They have proven useful for enforcing error handling~\cite{vanDooren2005,benton2007exceptions,gosling2014java}, ensuring a variety of safety properties for concurrent programs~\cite{safelocking99,rccjava00,objtyrace99,boyapati01,boyapati02,flanagan2003atomicity}, purity~\cite{Hunt2007sealing,Fahndrich2006language}, safe region-based memory management~\cite{lucassen88,talpin1992polymorphic,Tofte1994Regions}, and more.
 Effect systems extend type systems to track not only the shape of and constraints on data, but also a summary of the side effects caused by an expression's evaluation.
 Java's checked exceptions are the best-known example of an effect system --- the effect of an expression is the set of (checked) exceptions it may throw --- and other effects have a similar flavor, like the set of heap regions accessed by parallel code, or the set of locks that must be held to execute an expression without data races.

 However, our understanding of effect systems is concentrated in the space of systems like Java's checked exceptions, where the \emph{order of effects} is irrelevant: the effect system does not care that an \texttt{IllegalArgumentException} would be thrown before any possible \texttt{IOException}.
-Effects in such systems are generally structured as a join semilattice, which captures exactly systems where ordering is irrelevant: the join operation is commutative and associative, and the join is used for both alternative branches of execution (i.e., conditionals) \emph{and} sequential composition.
+Effects in such systems are generally structured as a join semilattice, which captures exactly systems where ordering is irrelevant and all that matters is the set of possible behaviors: the join operation is commutative and associative, and the join is used for both alternative branches of execution (i.e., conditionals) \emph{and} sequential composition.
 This is an impressively large and useful class of systems, but the assumption that order is irrelevant leaves some of the more sophisticated effect systems for checking more powerful properties out of reach.
-We refer to this class of effect systems --- the traditional default --- as \emph{commutative} effect systems, to contrast against the class we study in this paper.\footnote{There is a case to be made for further distinguishing the classic style of effect systems where the same join is used for alternatives and sequencing, from the class of possible effect systems where the sequencing operators is still commutative, but potentially different from the join used for alternatives.
-We are unaware of any systems from the literature that fall into this latter class, and have chosen to focus on unifying the common structure of applied sequential effect systems from the literature.
-This other class is also potentially useful and worthy of further study.} The alternative class of effect systems, where the order in which effects occur matters --- \emph{sequential} effect systems, following Tate's terminology~\cite{tate13}\footnote{These effect systems have been alternately referred to as flow-sensitive~\cite{marino09}, as they are often formalized using flow-sensitive type judgments (with pre- and post-effect) rather than effects in the traditional sense.
+We refer to effect systems that disregard program order as \emph{commutative} effect systems, to contrast against the class we study in this paper.\footnote{Section \ref{sec:bg} points out that not all commutative effect systems use only a join semilattice.} The alternative class of effect systems, where the order in which effects occur matters --- \emph{sequential} effect systems, following Tate's terminology~\cite{tate13}\footnote{These effect systems have been alternately referred to as flow-sensitive~\cite{marino09}, as they are often formalized using flow-sensitive type judgments (with pre- and post-effect) rather than effects in the traditional sense.
 However, this term suggests a greater degree of path sensitivity and awareness of branch conditions than most such systems have.
 We use Tate's terminology as it avoids technical quibbles.} --- reason directly about the proper ordering of program events.
 Examples include non-block-structured reasoning about synchronization for data races and deadlock freedom~\cite{boyapati02,tldi12,suenaga2008type}, atomicity~\cite{flanagan2003tldi,flanagan2003atomicity}, memory management~\cite{crary1999typed}, and execution trace properties~\cite{skalka2008types,Skalka2008,Koskinen14LTR}.